 Homemade baby food can be an economical, convenient, and healthy way to nourish your child.
 Here you’ll find the many reasons to make your own baby food and how to go about it.

 Before we get into all the benefits and details, baby food has made the news recently… and not in a good way.

-On February 4, 2021, the House Subcommittee on Economic and Consumer Policy reported that baby foods are “tainted with dangerous levels of arsenic, lead, cadmium, and mercury.”
+On February 4, 2021, the House Subcommittee on Economic and Consumer Policy reported that commercial baby foods are “tainted with dangerous levels of arsenic, lead, cadmium, and mercury.”

 The report reads in part: